TheDolentCity/realms/src/content/docs/rules/realm-checks.md

 description: The descriptions for each realm's stats used in the game.
 ---

 Sometimes we use dice to determine outcomes for a realm.
 For example, an unloyal populice may stage a coup.
 Each realm has several stats rated from 1-100.
 When a realm check is called for, a d100 is rolled and if the result is less than the stat, the check is successful.
-If a realm's loyalty is 84, then they have an 84% chance of success for a loyalty check.
+If a realm's morale is 84, then they have an 84% chance of success for a morale check.

 ## Stats
 Every realm has several stats.
 These abstract away things like happiness, religious devotion, food, and wealth.
 A realm with high stats is very powerful.